Towards Solving the Gilbert-Pollak Conjecture via Large Language Models: Algorithms and Implementation Details

 \subsubsection{Methods for Handling Splits with Implicit Regular Points}

-When a split involves implicit regular points and utilizes edges connected to them (referred to as implicit edges), the validity condition and length functions for these edges are complex.
-Consequently, we only perform monotonicity checks for variables with respect to which the implicit edge lengths are constant.
-For these variables, the above procedure remains valid.
-For other variables, we do not regard the splitting function as having monotonicity with respect to these variables.
+When a split involves implicit regular points and utilizes edges connected to them (referred to as implicit edges), the splitting function cannot be evaluated directly, since its value depends on the locations of these implicit regular points.
+We therefore analyze instead the monotonicity of the verification functions generated by the Trapped Regular Point Lemma.
+We only perform monotonicity checks for the baseline verification functions; verification functions generated by other lemmas are not regarded as monotone.

-Specifically, under the settings in Sections~\ref{app:experiment_settings} and \ref{app:full_proof}, we employ the following strategy: \begin{itemize} \item Splits involving the implicit points $E$: For variables $s$, $c$, and $e$, we do not assume monotonicity.
-For other variables, Algorithm~\ref{alg:mono_check} can be directly applied. \item Splits involving the implicit points $F$: For variables $d$, $c$, $f$ (and $u$ when $D$ is Steiner), we do not assume monotonicity.
-For other variables, Algorithm~\ref{alg:mono_check} can be directly applied. \end{itemize}
+For a baseline verification function, Algorithm~\ref{alg:mono_check} is applied only to variables with respect to which the implicit edge lengths are constant.
+For these variables, Proposition~\ref{prop:mono_check_correctness} remains valid.
+If an implicit edge length depends on a variable, we do not regard the corresponding verification function as monotone with respect to that variable.
+Under the settings in Section~\ref{app:experiment_settings}, the variables with respect to which each implicit edge length is not constant are listed in Table~\ref{tab:implicit_edge_nonconstant_vars}.

 This conservative strategy is justified by the following observation: the verification bottlenecks (i.e., regions where the feasible $\rho$ is minimized) typically occur near the origin of the parameter space $\mathcal{W}$.
 Therefore, complex splits only need to be applied to bounded regions, rather than unbounded ones.
 As a result, we adopt a conservative strategy regarding monotonicity for complex splits.